List of 2020s American state and local politicians convicted of crimes

 This list includes American politicians at the state and local levels who have been convicted of felony crimes committed while in office by decade; this list encompasses the 2020s.

 At the bottom of the article are links to related articles which deal with politicians who are involved in federal scandals (political and sexual), as well as differentiating among federal, state and local convictions.

-Excluded are crimes which occur outside the politician's tenure in office unless they specifically stem from acts during his time of service.
+Excluded are crimes which occur outside the politician's tenure in office unless they specifically stem from acts during their time of service.

 Entries are arranged by date, from most current to less recent, and by state.